Exeter-Diabetes/CPRD-Tutorial/docs/index.md

   + Codelist
   + Variable definitions

-For more information, contact the Exeter Diabetes team.
+For more information contact the Exeter Diabetes team.

 <!--chapter:end:index.Rmd-->